-Vestmannaeyjar or the Westman Islands are a 15 island and 30 rock and skerries archipelago found off the South Coast of Iceland.
+Vestmannaeyjar or the Westman Islands are a 15 island and 30 rock archipelago found off the South Coast of Iceland.
 Heimaey is the largest of the islands and the only one with permanent residence.
-All of the islands were formed in submarine volcanic eruptions, the oldest being Heimaey and the newest Surtsey formed from 1963 to 1967.
+All of the islands were formed in submarine volcanic eruptions – the oldest being Heimaey and the newest Surtsey formed from 1963 to 1967.

-Beautiful Basalt columns surround the picturesque islands creating and scoping out many caves, grottos, and coves which are just some of the special features the islands possess.
-The population of Heimaey, the only inhabited island is around 4,200 but it is growing.
-The first habitants were slaves of Hjörleifur one of Iceland’s first settlers who killed Hjörleifur and fled to the islands.
+Beautiful basalt columns surround the picturesque islands.
+They create many caves, grottos, and coves, which are some of the special features the islands’ possess.
+The population of Heimaey is around 4,200 and growing.
+The first habitants were slaves of Hjörleifur – one of Iceland’s first settlers who killed Hjörleifur and fled to the islands.

 The islands are known to keep some of the most beautiful landscapes found in Iceland and one will not have to wonder why when they arrive!

 The Vestmannaeyjar archipelago is around 38 km (24 miles) long and 29 km (18 miles) wide, the closest point about 8 km (5 miles) from Iceland’s mainland.

 GPS coordinates of Vestmannaeyjar: 63.4377° N, 20.2673° W